Click the + icon to view the answers.

 You are welcome to tour any Eldercare facility.
+However, due to the COVID-19 pandemic, we are now only offering virtual tours.
 Please contact the Eldercare Residential Admissions team on 1300 925 414 for further information and to book a tour.

 Aged care providers are required to provide a certain number of beds to residents who have limited financial means.
 The ratio of beds to be provided is prescribed by the Australian Government and depends on the location of the facility.
 Depending on your level of assets and income, part or all of your costs may be met by the Australian Government.

 When you enter care, you will need to choose how to pay for your cost of accommodation either via a Refundable Accommodation Deposit (RAD) or Daily Accommodation Payment (DAP) or combination of both.
 The DAP is calculated from the RAD amount at a government prescribed interest rate (MPIR).

 For example: A single room with an ensuite with a Refundable Accommodation Payment (RAD) of $400,000: Daily Accommodation Payment (DAP) = $400,000 x MPIR %/ 365 A resident can elect to pay a combination of RAD and DAP to suit their financial circumstances.
 Please refer to Eldercare’s online pricing calculator which can calculate the RAD/DAP combinations for you.